 Pine Springs Campground has 20 tent sites with leveled tent pads and picnic tables + 19 RV sites (the RV camping area is a paved parking lot).
 Campgrounds have water, flush-toilet restrooms, and utility sinks, but there are no showers.

 Does the campground have hook-ups or a dump station for RV's?

-No, water is available to fill your tanks, but there is no dump station and no electrical hook-ups.
+No, there is no dump station and no electrical or water hook-ups.
 The closest full service campground (including showers) is at Whites City, New Mexico, located 35 miles east on U.S. Highway 62/180.

 What is the maximum length for an RV?

 Campground sites can accommodate vehicles up to 40 feet.
 Some wider sites are available for units with tow vehicles or trailers if vehicles are disconnected.

 Depending on the season.
 Campgrounds do fill quickly during spring break, busy holiday weekends, and peak color change in late October.
 Alternative camping suggestions are posted at the Visitor Center when the campground fills quickly.

 The cost is $15 per night for an individual site.
 There is a self-pay, self-registration station near the campground restrooms.

 Are fires allowed in the campground?

 No. Fires are prohibited anywhere in the park.